Manifest.mf specification

 and validArgsCmd

-are mainly used for auto completion.
-Command launcher will not parse the flag and arguments by default, it will simply pass through them to the callee command.
+are mainly used for auto-completion.
+Command Launcher will not parse the flag and arguments by default, it will simply pass through them to the callee command.
 In other words, in this case, it is the callee command’s responsibility to parse the flags and arguments.
-This works fine when the command is implemented with languages that has advanced command line supports, like golang.
+This works fine when the command is implemented with languages that have advanced command line support, like golang.

-For some cases, arguments parsing is difficult or has less support, for example, implementing the command in shell script.
-Enable checkFlags
+In other cases, argument parsing is difficult or has less support, for example, implementing the command in shell script.
+Enabling checkFlags

 For flags: